LASY-org/lasy/docs/source/user_guide/index.rst

    :caption: By default, the values of the laser envelope are injected on the focal plan.
 One can propagate it backwards by one Rayleigh length (optional).

    z_R            = 3.14159*spot_size**2/wavelength    # The Rayleigh length
-   laser.propagate(-z_R)                               # Propagate the pulse ahead of the focal plane
+   laser.propagate(-z_R)                               # Propagate the pulse upstream of the focal plane

 ..  code-block:: python
    :caption: Output the result to a file.
 Here we utilise the openPMD standard.